OLPRO Cocoon Breeze review: an inflatable camper van awning

 The simplicity of pitching means it’s no chore to put up.
 Mr Tin Box is still working on getting his pitching time down to 15 minutes but is getting closer all the time.

 With a RRP of £895 this inflatable camper van awning is not cheap but OLPRO run regular promotions and sales.
-At the time this review was written you could get the awning and extension for just £756, which is great value for money.

 You can get an extra 10 percent off by using my reader discount code.
 Use ‘TinBox10’ on the OLPRO website when you buy any product.